MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/buy-fs.md

 There are two types of licenses for Field Service:

 - The standard Dynamics 365 Field Service license that includes all core features and capabilities.
-- The Dynamics 365 Field Service Contractor license that includes a subset of the core features and capabilities at a lower price point.
+- The Dynamics 365 Field Service Contractor license that includes a subset of the core features and capabilities for third-party technicians (available beginning December 1, 2023).

 |Feature area |Dynamics 365 Field Service  |Dynamics 365 Field Service Contractor  |
 |---------|---------|---------|